 - A punchy headline.
-Remember your target audience is not cyclists or campaigners it is the general population. - Jargon-free.
-Most people do not understand or want to understand technical language. - State the facts coherently and concisely at the beginning try to write in the style of a newspaper (i.e reporting of the facts in short simple sentences). - Follow up with an emotive quote that explains why the news is good news (or bad news!) - this is where you can be more expressive in your language. - Any useful information should be added in as 'Notes to editors' at the end of your press release. - Keep it short 300-400 words max!
-(Not including notes to editors) - Include contact details (email AND phone) for yourself or another member of your group so that journalists can contact you.
+Remember your target audience is not cyclists or campaigners it is the general population. - State the facts coherently and concisely at the beginning try to write in the style of a newspaper (i.e reporting of the facts in short simple sentences).

+- Follow up with an emotive quote that explains why the news is good news (or bad news!) this is where you can be more expressive in your language. - Any useful information should be added in as 'Notes to editors' at the end of your press release. - Keep it short 300-400 words max!
+(Not including notes to editors) - Include contact details (email and phone) for yourself or another member of your group so that journalists can contact you.
 A phone number that will be answered is vital.